 Pursuit of a doctoral degree is considered to be a full-time activity.
 Students may choose to supplement their stipend by engaging in research or training beyond the Program including serving as a TA or RA for additional income.
 Students should discuss this option with their faculty advisor including addressing how this will enhance or impact student progress.
 Students may work a maximum of 10 hours per week outside their regular classwork and research if the DGS and advisor grant permission.
-Any requests to work more than 10 hours per week (paid or unpaid) must be submitted to and approved by the RSPH Associate Dean of Research.
+Any requests to work more than 10 hours per week (paid or unpaid) must be submitted to and approved by the DGS, RSPH Associate Dean of Research and LGS Professional Development.
+LGS Professional Development approval requires a review of the Experiential Learning process, forms and enrollment in a course.

-Students enrolled in the Biostatistics doctoral program must request special permission from the DGS and the RSPH Associate Dean of Research before accepting any employment outside of Emory University.
-To facilitate meeting this requirement, all students must submit information regarding any outside employment, including internships, to the DGS and Program Administrator at the beginning of each semester via email.
+Students enrolled in the Biostatistics doctoral program must request special permission from the DGS, LGS Professional Development and the RSPH Associate Dean of Research before accepting any employment outside of Emory University.
+To facilitate meeting this requirement, all students must submit information regarding any outside employment, including internships, to the DGS and Program Administrator at the beginning of each semester.